 - let us know when home ownership changes

-- update your burner details, such as its make and model.
+- update your burner details.

 - Find wood burners and pellet fires authorised for use in Canterbury